JamiLu/simply-blame/README.md

 ![Light RGB Colors](light-rgb-colors.png)
 ![Blame gif](blame.gif)

-**If you click the commit hash on the hover info box the commit hash will be copied to clipboard**
+**You can choose the hash action from the extension settings that will be invoked when the hash is clicked**

 ![Minimal hover annotation](minimal-details.png)

-**A minimal details box is an alternative to the normal which displays full details.**
+**A minimal details box is an alternative to the normal which displays full details.
+The minimal details box shows only the commit summary**

 ## Settings
  * **Date Format**